mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Same person**: Yeah, okay.

 **Katagiri**: But those things are also something you always are looking at *after* doing the real zazen.
 Can you imagine?
-Is that okay?

 Well, the pain.
 During the zazen, you can feel pain physically.
 And also, psychologically, you can see lots of emotions, many things.
 And then we are really involved in those things; but those things, they are *what*?
 They are something *after* you do real zazen.
 Do you understand this?